 Now let’s look at unstructured data.
 Unstructured data makes up the majority of enterprise data–well over 80%, in fact.
 (You may also be interested in our post on fascinating data growth statistics.)
 This data is not usable in a traditional database application since single field entry is normally the mechanism to add data to the rows and columns.
 Unstructured data types are vast; there are applications that can process over 1000 types of unstructured data formats.

+What is unstructured data?
 Examples of unstructured data types include office documents, text files, image files, PDFs, log files, and application data files like .ini or .dll.
 A typical user will create and process primarily unstructured data.
 This is the data that Aparavi is going after.

 Now that we understand structured vs. unstructured data, note that some data is considered semi-structured.
 Semi‐structured data is, as its name suggests, a mix of structured and unstructured data.
 An example would be an on‐prem Exchange Server.
 Exchange stores all the email and attachments data within its database.
 However, an email file can be easily moved or duplicated from your email client by simply dragging the email to the desktop.
 This creates an .msg file and includes all attachment data.
 Attachments can be opened within this client and saved to your local file share or desktop.
 Aparavi can also process this type of data, provided the data has been exported from the structured environment.